Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 11 September

 The Holy Resurrection Cathedral in Sumy was damaged by a Russian drone attack.
-Mayor of Moscow Sergey Sobyanin, stated that nine drones were intercepted on their way to the city.
+Mayor of Moscow Sergey Sobyanin stated nine drones were intercepted on their way to the city.

 The Ukrainian Navy claimed to have carried out an attack on a communications center of the Russian Black Sea Fleet's 184th Research and Testing Facility in Sevastopol.

 Atesh partisans claimed to have destroyed a communications tower belonging to an "air defense factory" in Tula.

 Ukrainian Air Force pilot Oleksandr Borovyk was killed in action during a combat mission aboard a Sukhoi Su-27 over the Zaporizhzhia front.

-Ukrainian military observer Kostyantyn Mashovets stated that Russian infiltration groups were seen operating near Blahodativka, Kindrativka and Myrove, all near Kupiansk.
-Mashovets stated that Russian forces took the village of Serednie, northwest of Lyman.
+Ukrainian military observer Kostyantyn Mashovets stated Russian infiltration groups were seen operating near Blahodativka, Kindrativka and Myrove, all near Kupiansk.
+Mashovets stated Russian forces took the village of Serednie, northwest of Lyman.
 In Velykomykhailivka, the Russian defense ministry claimed to have taken the village of Sosnivka.
-Geolocated footage showed that Russian forces likely took the villages of Khoroshe and Vorone as well.
+Geolocated footage showed Russian forces likely took the villages of Khoroshe and Vorone as well.

 12 September

 Russian forces were reported to have entered Kupiansk using a gas pipeline that ran 8 km from Russian positions in Lyman Pershyi.

-The governor of Belgorod Oblast claimed that one person was killed in a Ukrainian drone attack on Belgorod city.
+The governor of Belgorod Oblast claimed one person was killed in a Ukrainian drone attack on Belgorod city.

 SBU drones struck and damaged two oil tankers, the Kusto and Cai Yun, in the port of Primorsk, Leningrad Oblast.
 According to the local governor, Aleksandr Drozdenko, more than 30 drones were downed.
 Locals reported smoke and explosions, describing it as "one of the largest attacks" since the full scale invasion.
 Other attacks were reported in Leningrad Oblast.
 Lukoil's facility in Smolensk was set ablaze, and Russian officials claimed 221 drones were shot down, including nine over Moscow Oblast.
 The Vtorovo Fuel Facility was also struck by Ukrainian drones, part of the oil pipeline Vtorovo→Tuma→Ryazan, responsible for pumping gas and oil to Moscow.
 Damage was reported to two fuel tanks along with various power cables and pipelines used to maintain pressure in the pipeline.

 A suspected Russian STC Orlan-10 drone washed up on a beach in Burgas, Bulgaria.

-Geolocated footage showed that Ukrainian forces retook the village of Filiia, south of Novopavlivka.
-Near Velykomykhailivka, geolocated footage showed that Russian forces took the villages of Ternove and Komyshuvakha.
+Geolocated footage showed Ukrainian forces retook the village of Filiia, south of Novopavlivka.
+Near Velykomykhailivka, geolocated footage showed Russian forces took the villages of Ternove and Komyshuvakha.